Preperiodic points for quadratic polynomials over cyclotomic quadratic fields: Determining the -rational points on

 are $2g$ independent linear maps $J(\bbQ_p(i)) \cong A(\bbQ_p) \longto \bbQ_p$.
 Here we abuse notation and write

 for $a,b \in \bbQ_p$, recalling that we have assumed $i \notin \bbQ_p$.
 Each of these linear maps can be written locally as a power series, but now in {\it two} variables, corresponding to the real and imaginary parts of the local parameter.
-(Alternatively, because the Weil restriction $V$ of $X$ is $2$-dimensional, we require a pair of parameters at a given point on $X$.)
-If we have $r \le 2g - 2$, then the space of those maps \eqref{eq:ReImIntegrals} that vanish on $J(\bbQ_p(i)) \cong A(\bbQ_p)$ has dimension at least $2$, so we are looking for a bound for the number of common zeroes of at least two power series in two variables.
-Under favorable conditions, this can be done using standard $p$-adic techniques (e.g., Hensel's lemma).
+(Alternatively, because the Weil restriction $V$ of $X$ is $2$-dimensional, we require a pair of parameters at a given point on $V$.)